creativescala/creative-scala/src/raw/sequences/lists.md

   }
 ```

 Note that we don't do anything with the elements of the list---we don't really care about their type.
-Using the same code skeleton can just as easily calculate the length of a `List[Int]` as a `List[HairyYak]` but we don't currently know how to write down a the type of a list where we don't care about the type of the elements.
+Using the same code skeleton can just as easily calculate the length of a `List[Int]` as a `List[HairyYak]` but we don't currently know how to write down the type of a list where we don't care about the type of the elements.

-Scala lets us write method that can work with any type by using what is called a *type variable*.
+Scala lets us write methods that can work with any type, by using what is called a *type variable*.
 A type variable is written in square brackets like `[A]` and comes after the method name and before the parameter list.
 A type variable can stand in for any specific type, and we can use it in the parameter list or result type to indicate some type that we don't know up front.
 For example, here's how we can write `length` so it works with lists of any type.

 ```tut:book
 def length[A](list: List[A]): Int =